Hudson County

 12. Weehawken (township)

-Government and Administration
+Government

 The County Executive is elected by a direct vote of the electorate.
 The executive, together with the Board of Chosen Freeholders in a legislative role, administer all county business.
-Nine members are elected concurrently to serve three-year terms as Freeholder, each representing a specified district which are equally proportioned based on population.
+Nine members are elected concurrently to serve three-year terms as Freeholder, each representing a specified district which are equally proportioned based of population.
 Each year, in January, the Freeholders select one of their nine to serve as Chair and one as Vice Chair for a period of one year.

 Hudson County's County Executive is Thomas A. DeGise.
-Hudson County's Freeholders, as of 2008, are:[11]
+Hudson County's Freeholders, as of 2006, are:[9]

 Three federal Congressional Districts cover the county, including portions of New Jersey's 9th congressional district, represented by Steve Rothman (D), New Jersey's 10th congressional district, represented by Donald Payne (D) and New Jersey's 13th congressional district, represented by Albio Sires (D).